dzhng/nocode/README.md

 ## Package Management

+Keep all dev packages in root.
+Module packages should be specific to the package.
+Do NOT run npm install in the module's directory, there should only be one `node_modules` and that's the one in root.

+To install a new package in a module, run:

+    $ npm i somepackage --workspace=submodule0

 Make sure to keep all dependencies updated.
 Read release notes whenever there is a major update to access compatibility / learn about new features.

 To see a list of all oudated packages